mukhammadali010/eduCRM/README.md

 ### Tailwind CSS

-Tailwind CSS has been installed and configured via tailwind.config.js.
+Tailwind CSS has been installed

 Custom colors, fonts, animations, and breakpoints are added for consistent styling.